Top 10 Tips for Altitude Hiking

 Rubbish collected along the trail.

-These top 10 tips are gathered from my solo hikes and group trips, and from mistakes and successes, throughout Asia, Africa and South America.
+These top 10 tips are gathered from solo hikes and group trips, and from mistakes and successes, through trips in Asia, Africa, and South America.
 Do you have your own tips for hiking at altitude?
 Please share them in the comments section below.

 Previous